Sustainability Reporting Initiative

 Board Skills Matrix

-The Governance Committee ensures that the skills required to oversee and grow the Corporation with good governance are found in all board members.
-Board members are not only selected based on their good business judgment, demonstrated experience, adherence to the highest levels of Corporate Social Responsibility, high level of integrity, honesty, and firm commitment to the interests of the Corporation, but also for the diverse and extensive skills they bring to the table.
+The Governance Committee ensures that the skills required to oversee and grow the Corporation with good governance are found in all Board members.
+They are not only selected based on their good business judgment, demonstrated experience, adherence to the highest levels of Corporate Social Responsibility, high level of integrity, honesty, and firm commitment to the interests of the Corporation, but also for the diverse and extensive skills they bring to the table.

 The Board is composed of professionals who bring a wide array of skills and expertise to oversee the growth of the Corporation, guide management, and manage the risks the Corporation is facing.

 The Skills Matrix identifies the key skills and areas of strength that are important to bring to the table.
-The ESG Criteria define Board or management experience in, or understanding of, environmental policies, managing and evaluating environmental risks (for the Environment criteria); relationships with employees, communities and partners (for the Social criteria); and governance/corporate responsibility practices with a public company or other major organization, particularly a culture of accountability and transparency (for the Governance criteria).
+The ESG Criteria define Board or management experience in, or understanding of, environmental policies, managing and evaluating environmental risks and sustainable development (for the Environment criteria); relationships with employees, communities and partners (for the Social criteria); and governance/corporate responsibility practices with a public company or other major organizations, particularly a culture of accountability and transparency (for the Governance criteria).

 Board members must have an appropriate mix of skills, knowledge and experience in business and an understanding of the geographical areas in which the Corporation operates including: